Give us your views – consultation opens for the Cheltenham Plan

 The community and stakeholders have been engaged throughout all the preparation stages and the plan which has emerged reflects their aspirations wherever possible, whilst also working to the requirements set by national legislation and guidance and the Joint Core Strategy (JCS).

-The document will be available to view online on the council’s website and at libraries, resource centres and the Council offices.
-Furthermore a number of drop-in events will take place providing an opportunity to discuss the consultation with officers:
+The document will be available to view online from Monday 4 November on the council’s website and at libraries, resource centres and the Council offices.
+A number of drop-in events will also take place giving an opportunity to discuss the consultation with officers:

 All local authorities are under a statutory obligation to prepare a development plan.
 Cheltenham Borough Council has chosen to do this through the preparation of two development plan documents; the Gloucester, Cheltenham and Tewkesbury Joint Core Strategy (JCS) and the Cheltenham Plan.
 Together the two plans will provide the planning framework for the borough until 2031 along with Gloucestershire minerals and waste plans and any neighbourhood plans made.